pluggdapps/pluggdapps/docs/configuration.rst

 index_page
     Specify the index page for the hosted site.

-IHTTPResponse
-    Name of the plugin to encapsulate HTTP response.
+encoding
+    Default character encoding to use on HTTP response.
+This can be customized for each view (or resource-variant)

 IHTTPSession
     Plugin implementing IHTTPSession interface spec.
 Will be used to handle cookie based user-sessions.

-IHTTPInBound
+IHTTPOutBound
-    A string of comma seperated value, where each value names a IHTTPInBound plugin.
+    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
 Transforms will be applied in specified order.

+rootloc
+    Root location containing the web-site documents.

 pluggdapps.docrootrouter
 ------------------------

-routemapper
-    Route mapper file in asset specification format.
-A python file containing a list of dictionaries, where each dictionary element will be converted to add_view() method-call on the router plugin.

 IHTTPNegotiator
     If configured, will be used to handle server side http negotiation for